Ask for a fraud alert

 A “debt collector” is someone who is collecting a debt that was made with someone else (sometimes called the original creditor).
 A debt collector is sometimes referred to as a collection agency.
 If you did not notice that your identity was being used right away, you may have to deal with a debt collector.
 Use this letter to notify a debt collector that you did not authorize the expense.
 You have rights when it comes to debt collection.
 Learn more on our Debt Collection section of our website.

-Additional form letters are available here.
+Find additional form letters here.
 You can also find letters in this booklet from the FTC: Identity Theft: A Recovery Plan.